Skip to main content

 Build and deploy Jump to heading

 At this point the app is being served by the Vite development server.
 To serve the app in production, you can build the app with Vite and then serve the built files with Deno.
 To do so we'll need to update the api server to serve the built files.
 We'll write some middleware to do this.
-In your api directory create a new file called routeStaticFilesFrom.ts and add the following code:
+In your api directory create a new folder util and a new file called routeStaticFilesFrom.ts and add the following code:

 routeStaticFilesFrom.ts